UKRI & EU EXIT

 The UK is a global research and innovation nation and its research base is a national asset.
 It has achieved this position by being open to the world and collaborating with research partners across the globe.

 UKRI welcomes the UK government’s commitment of 21 June 2018 to attract and retain world-class talent with a £1.3 billion funding boost to guarantee the UK’s position at the forefront of innovation and discovery through the modern Industrial Strategy: https://www.gov.uk/government/news/major-new-funding-to-attract-worlds-best-in-science-and-innovation

 As part of the UK’s commitment to supporting the best research talent, the UK government announced in July 2018 that EU nationals will remain eligible for research council studentships for the 2019/20 academic year on the same basis as is available at present. https://www.gov.uk/government/news/further-financial-support-for-uk-and-eu-students

 UKRI directly supports the UK research and innovation community through teams in London, Swindon, and Brussels, Belgium where it has two offices - UK Research Office (UKRO) and Innovate UK.

-This Brexit fact sheet from UKRO is regularly updated to provide helpful updates from the UK government: https://www.ukro.ac.uk/Documents/factsheet_brexit.pdf?pubdate=20180843
+The Brexit fact sheet which is easily found on the homepage of UKRO’s website is regularly updated to provide helpful updates from the UK government: www.ukro.ac.uk

 Horizon 2020 funding and the UKRI Portal